nitram2342/manage-crypto-disks/Readme.md

-This is a helper script to manage removable crypto disks from a Linux host for backup purposes.
+This is a helper script to manage removable crypto disks on a Linux host for backup purposes.
 The idea is to run the script and mount available crypto disks and to unmount them if they are not needed for operation or when disks are moved to an offsite location.